tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 CR= {ConnectionRecord}record Aassoc:AR; {association record defined in Section 6.3}
 AmaxPktSize, {max packet size for this association, set from global state when the CR is created.}
 AAtexp, {parameter set from global state to be used to compute the initial value of the packet Plifetime field, placed in the packet
 PAtexp fields, and used to derive the value for Stimer.
-A given implementation chooses AAtexp to create an appropriate At.
-At isthesum.At=R+MPL+A,where
+A given implementation chooses AAtexp to create an appropriate Δt. Δt isthesum.Δt=R+MPL+A,where
 R= time sender normally expects to keep retransmiting (this time would usually be n average-round trip times).
 MPL = an estimate of worst case acceptable network-travel-time.
 It should be a value assuming queuing and processing in the longest expected chain of intermediate store and forward nodes.
 A= Maximum expected time until the receiver will Ack an SN.
 The value is a function of receiver's implementation or some reasonable worst case estimate such as a few seconds.
 A standard upper bound on A will be established.}